-The Open Projects also follow the Explore, Create, Test, and Share sequence, but intentionally they do not offer the same step-by-step guidance as the Guided Projects.
-Instead, they provide an initial brief and starting points to build upon.
+The Open Projects also follow the Explore, Create, Test, and Share sequence but intentionally do not offer the same step-by-step guidance as the Guided Projects.
+They provide an initial brief and starting points to build upon.

-The key to using the Open Projects is to make them your own.
-These projects provide opportunities for you to create projects that are locally relevant and challenging, in the areas that you choose.
-Use your creativity to adapt these project ideas to suit your pupils.
-You will find teacher support for Open Projects in the "Open Projects" chapter.
+The key to using the Open Projects is to make them your own; offer opportunities for projects that are locally relevant and challenging in the areas you want them to be.
+Use your creativity to adapt these project ideas to suit your students.
+You will find teacher support about Open Projects in the "Open Projects" chapter.

-With every Open Projects brief, your pupils will be given three suggested base models to look at in the Design Library.
+With every Open Projects brief, students will be given three suggested base models to look at in the Design Library.

-The Design Library, which is located within the WeDo 2.0 software, offers your pupils building inspiration (Model Library) and programming inspiration (Program Library).
-The pupils should not try to replicate a specific model or program string, but should instead use these materials as guidance on how to build each function, (e.g., lifting, walking or blinking).
-In the Design Library, the pupils will find:
+The Design Library, located in the software, is composed of inspiration for building (Model library) and inspiration for programming (Program library).
+Therefore, students should not try to replicate exactly the specific model or the exact program string, but should seek for help on how to build each function, such as to lift, walk or blink.
+Students will find in the design library:

 - Building instructions for base models

-- Close-up pictures of inspirational models
+- Close up pictures for inspirational models

-- Program descriptions for base functions
+- Program description for base function

-- Program descriptions for inspirational functions
+- Program description for inspirational functions